bbfrederick/medwatch/README.md

 Currently there are three programs:

+**blelist**:  Lists nearby BLE devices

-findmedwatch: finds any BLE devices nearby whose device name starts with "MED-WATCH"
+**findmedwatch**: finds any BLE devices nearby whose device name starts with "MED-WATCH"

-readwatch: Continuously reads the output of a running medwatch, dumps the output to the terminal.
+**readwatch**: Continuously reads the output of a running medwatch, dumps the output to the terminal.
 Currently it will attach to the first medwatch it finds.